anoopkcn/zenv/README.md

   --no-cache               Disables the package cache when installing dependencies.
                            Ensures fresh package downloads for each installation.

+  --jupyter                Creates a Jupyter kernel for the environment after setup.
+                           Equivalent to running 'zenv jupyter create <name>' after setup.

 [z] Configuration (zenv.json):
   The 'zenv.json' file is a JSON formatted file that defines your environments.